Auswide Bank has announced a new rate tracker home loan which is believed to be the first loan of its kind on the Australian market.

 “Offering products such as this without the need for regulators or for government to impose requirements on the industry is prudent so we are able as an industry to provide this type of product and manage our own risk.”

-Rate Tracker Loan was available from yesterday (17 October) through Auswide Bank branches and accredited mortgage brokers.
+The RBA Rate Tracker Loan was available from yesterday (17 October) through Auswide Bank branches and accredited mortgage brokers.